tux-tn/grandi/README.md

 The software uses libraries provided under a royalty-free license from NewTek, Inc. (see the [NDI SDK License](https://ndi.link/ndisdk_license) for full terms):

 - The `ndi/include` includes files are licensed separately by NewTek under the MIT license.
-- The DLL and library files are provided for installation convenience and are covered by the NewTek license in the `prebuilds/` folder.
+- The DLL and library files are provided for installation convenience and are covered by the NewTek license in the scoped packages under `packages/` (published as `@grandi/*`).

 ## Trademarks
 NDI™  is a trademark of NewTek, Inc.